Ryan Giggs will not be part of Wales set-up for World Cup qualifiers in March

 Ryan Giggs and the Football Association of Wales have mutually agreed their manager will not be involved in the camp for their next three matches.

-Robert Page will take charge for the next three matches against Belgium, Mexico and the Czech Republic and will be supported by Albert Stuivenberg, as was the case during the last international window in November.
+Robert Page will take charge for this month's games against Belgium, Mexico and the Czech Republic and will be supported by Albert Stuivenberg, as was the case during the last international window in November.

 Former Manchester United winger Giggs, 47, was arrested and bailed in November after a reported row with his "on-off girlfriend" Kate Greville.